openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 ```
 #### Tracking boot image history

-This proposal will also introduce a new CR, `MachineSetBootImageHistory` for tracking boot image history in the MCO namespace.
+This proposal will also introduce a new CR, `MachineSetBootImageHistory` for tracking boot image history.
 As a starting point, here is a stub type definition for this:

 ```
 type MachineSetBootImageHistory struct {